-There are two forms of iron in foods - "heme" iron is found in animal sources and "non-heme" iron is found in plant sources.
-Heme iron is better absorbed than non-heme iron, and the absorption of both forms is enhanced by foods high in vitamin C.
+There are two forms of iron in foods.
+"Heme" iron is found in animal sources and "non-heme" iron is found in plant sources.
+Heme iron is better absorbed than non-heme iron, and the absorption of both forms is enhanced by foods that are high in vitamin C.

 Foods high in vitamin C include green and red peppers, citrus fruits and juices, strawberries, raspberries, blueberries, cranberries, tomatoes, broccoli, Brussels sprouts, cauliflower, cabbage, winter squash, leafy greens and parsley, sweet potatoes, cantaloupe, papaya, mango, watermelon, and pineapples.

 The following foods provide a good source of iron and are gluten-free: